Phil Ting

-Philip Yu-Li Ting (born February 9, 1969) is an American politician currently serving in the California State Assembly.
-He is a Democrat representing the 19th Assembly District, which encompasses western San Francisco and northwestern San Mateo County.
-Prior to being elected to the Assembly in 2012, he was the Assessor-Recorder of San Francisco.
+Philip Yu-Li Ting (born February 9, 1969) is an American politician who served in the California State Assembly from 2012 to 2024.
+He is a Democrat who represented the 19th Assembly District, which encompasses western San Francisco and northwestern San Mateo County.
+Prior to being elected to the Assembly, he was the Assessor-Recorder of San Francisco.

 Career

-Ting began his career as a real estate financial adviser at Arthur Andersen and CB Richard Ellis.
+Ting began his career as a real estate financial adviser at Arthur Andersen and CBRE.
 He also previously served as the executive director of the Asian Law Caucus, as the president of the Bay Area Assessors Association, and on the board of Equality California.

 Assessor-Recorder

-In 2005, Ting was appointed San Francisco Assessor-Recorder in 2005 by Mayor Gavin Newsom, becoming San Francisco’s highest-ranking Chinese-American official at the time.
+In 2005, Ting was appointed San Francisco Assessor-Recorder by Mayor Gavin Newsom, becoming San Francisco’s highest-ranking Chinese-American official at the time.
 He was then elected to the post in November 2005, garnering 58 percent of the vote.

 As Assessor-Recorder, Ting cleared a five-year assessment backlog, which resulted in the collection of more than $200 million in unpaid property taxes.
 In February 2012, Ting commissioned the country’s first real study of mortgage fraud that spurred national action, uncovering "widespread mortgage industry irregularity" in San Francisco foreclosures.

-Specifically, Ting commissioned an audit of nearly 400 homes in the city that had been foreclosed upon in 2009-2011.
+Specifically, Ting commissioned an audit of nearly 400 homes in the city that had been foreclosed upon in 2009–2011.
 The results of the audit, which demonstrated that more than 80% of the sampled foreclosures contained at least one clear legal violation, provided documented support for the state legislature to push for increased oversight of the mortgage industry.

 Ting was re-elected Assessor-Recorder in 2006 and 2010.

 California State Assembly

 A Democrat, Ting represents the state's 19th District, which includes the west side of San Francisco, in addition to Broadmoor, Colma, Daly City, and South San Francisco.
-Ting is currently Chair of the Assembly Committee on Budget and is first Asian-American to hold the position.
-He is also the Chair of the Joint Legislative Budget Committee, Chair of Assembly Budget Subcommittee No. 6 on Budget Process, Oversight and Program Evaluation, Chair of the Select Committee on Asia/California Trade and Investment Promotion, and is a member of the Committee on Business and Professions, the Committee on Utilities and Energy.
-He previously served as Chair of the Assembly Committee on Revenue and Taxation and Chair of the Assembly Democratic Caucus.
+Ting was chair of the Assembly Committee on Budget and was the first Asian-American to hold the position.
+He is the chair of Assembly Budget Subcommittee No. 6 on Budget Process, Oversight and Program Evaluation, chair of the Select Committee on Asia/California Trade and Investment Promotion, and is a member of the Committee on Business and Professions, the Committee on Utilities and Energy.
+He previously served as chair of the Assembly Committee on Revenue and Taxation and Chair of the Assembly Democratic Caucus.

+Ting is a member of the California Legislative Progressive Caucus.